 Child Custody – where and with whom children will live depends on a litany of factors including the financial standing or parents, the ability of parents to care for a child’s special needs, and much more.
 It is also important to understand that child custody determines physical custody and legal custody separately.
 For example, even if one parent has sole or primary physical custody, it is common for both parents to share joint legal custody.

 Child Support – To an even greater extent than alimony and spousal support, child support is calculated using a number of considerations such as a number of children involved, the existing child custody arrangement, finances of both parents, etc. For a high-level view of how this can work in your case, you can navigate to the New Jersey Child Support Quick Calculator Tool.
 A qualified mediator will use these guidelines, but will also consider the more nuanced circumstances of the family and offer a recommendation based on the best interests of the child.

 Contact our Divorce Mediation Attorneys Today to Reach a Resolution While Saving Time and Mitigating Expenses

 The divorce mediation attorneys of Jacobs Berger believe that mediation can be a great alternative for divorcing couples who prefer a cooperative approach to conflict resolution.
 Our firm takes pride in working with the unique needs and concerns of each one of our clients to create a situation where disputes are resolved amicably.
 As divorce mediators, we aim to provide a neutral platform for our clients across New Jersey towns and all of Morris County.

-Contact us online or through our Morristown offices by calling (973) 447-3943 today for a comprehensive and confidential case assessment regarding your divorce or other family law matter and the possibility of mediation as an alternative to litigation.
+Contact us online or through our Morristown offices by calling (973) 447-3943 today for a strategic planning session regarding your divorce or other family law matter and the possibility of mediation as an alternative to litigation.